boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `{name}` (required): the name of the game being played again.

-`{id}` (required): the ID of the previous finished room.
+`{id}` (required): the ID of the previous finished match.

-Given a previous room, generates a room ID where users should go if they want to play again.
-Creates this new room if it didn't exist before.
+Given a previous match, generates a match ID where users should go if they want to play again.
+Creates this new match if it didn't exist before.

 Accepts these parameters: